-Financial Aid Department Use of SSN
+Financial Aid Department Use of Social Security Number (SSN)

-The U.S. Department of Education's Free Application for Federal Student Aid (FAFSA) requires SSNs for federal financial aid programs.
+The Free Application for Federal Student Aid (FAFSA) requires SSNs for federal financial aid programs.
 The SSN is used as a student identifier for processing and reporting [34 CFR 668.16], for verifying citizenship status with the Department of Homeland Security [34 CFR 668.32, 33], for the federal Work-Study Program [34 CFR 668.36], and for loan applications by lenders/servicers/guarantors.

-If you are a recipient of a State of Florida grant or scholarship, such as the Florida Student Assistance Grant [1009.40 FS], Florida Work Experience [1009.77 FS] or Bright Futures [1009.53 FS], the Florida Department of

-Education requires your SSN for disbursement and reporting purposes.
+If you are a recipient of a State of Florida grant or scholarship, such as the Florida Student Assistance Grant [1009.40 FS], Florida Work Experience [1009.77 FS] or Bright Futures [1009.53 FS], the Florida Department of Education requires your SSN for disbursement and reporting purposes.